Max Rosenthal Tenement: History

+In 1918, the merchant Bronisław Kentzer bought the tenement to set up there the "Colonial Goods Wholesale and Coffee Roaster B. Kentzer i Ska" (Hurtownia Towarów Kolonianych i Palarnia Kawy B. Kentzer i Ska).
+The firm became one of the largest trading companies in Pomerania and Greater Poland.

 End of 2017, a thorough refurbishment of the building has anew underlined the features of the elevation on Gdańska street.

 Architecture

 The tenement at the time reflected the new artistic trends in architecture during the first decade of the 20th century in Germany, where the stucco decoration is reduced to a minimum, leaving room for the system of architectural elements that make up the facade.

 The tone of the facade underlines the pair of gallery-connected balconies, supported by massive corbels.
 The whole is crowned with a broken-semicircular mansard roof.

 The interiors have still preserved stoves, staircases, glass elevators and stained glass windows.

 The building has been put on the Pomeranian heritage list (Nr.601299-Reg.A/1059), on 26 August 1996.